Somewhere Becoming Rain

-A love letter from one of the world’s best living writers to one of its most cherished poets.
+A love letter from one of the world's most critically acclaimed writers to one of its most cherished poets.

 Clive James is a life-long admirer of the work of Philip Larkin.
 Somewhere Becoming Rain gathers all of James’s writing on this towering literary figure of the twentieth century, together with extra material now published for the first time.